lalabuy948/blog/content/about.md

 I don't have preferred technology, In my opinion you have to choose language or specific technology based on your problem.

 Why procrastinator?
 Im struggling with logically connecting things in chaos - entropy.
-Thats why I think Im procrastinating.
+That's why I think Im procrastinating.

 If you find typo/mistake in my posts please write to me directly about it, I'm not a native speaker and would appreciate such a gesture from you.